-- XTRAC® Excimer Laser.
+• XTRAC® Excimer Laser.
 XTRAC received FDA clearance in 2000 and has since become a widely recognized treatment among dermatologists for psoriasis and other skin diseases.
 The XTRAC System delivers ultra-narrowband ultraviolet B ("UVB") light to affected areas of skin.
 Following a series of treatments typically performed twice weekly, psoriasis remission can be achieved and vitiligo patches can be repigmented.
 XTRAC is endorsed by the National Psoriasis Foundation, and its use for psoriasis is covered by nearly all major insurance companies, including Medicare.
-We estimate that more than half of all major insurance companies now offer reimbursement for vitiligo as well, a figure that is increasing. - VTRAC® Lamp.
-VTRAC received FDA clearance in 2005 and provides targeted therapeutic efficacy demonstrated by excimer technology with the simplicity of design and reliability of a lamp system. - MelaFind®.
-MelaFind received a Pre-Market Approval, or PMA, from the FDA, in November 2011, having already received in September 2011 Conformité Européenne ("CE") Mark approval.
-MelaFind is a non-invasive, point-of-care, (i.e. in the doctor's office) instrument to aid dermatologists in their decision to biopsy suspicious pigmented lesions, (e.g. melanoma).
-MelaFind aids in the evaluation of clinically atypical pigmented skin lesions, when a dermatologist chooses to obtain additional information before making a final decision to biopsy in order to rule out melanoma.
-MelaFind acquires and displays multi-spectral (from blue to near infrared) images and dermoscopic Red Green Blue ("RGB") digital data from pigmented skin lesions.
+We estimate that more than half of all major insurance companies now offer reimbursement for vitiligo as well, a figure that is increasing.

+• VTRAC® Lamp.
+VTRAC received FDA clearance in 2005 and provides targeted therapeutic efficacy demonstrated by excimer technology with the simplicity of design and reliability of a lamp system.